-Comment 4 Pulte Mortgage's statement that the audit memorandum's interpretation of FHA regulations is so inappropriately aggressive that FHA's own documents would violate the OIG's reading of its terms, is incorrect and without merit.
+Comment 4 CTX Mortgage's statement that the audit memorandum's interpretation of FHA regulations is so inappropriately aggressive that FHA's own documents would violate the OIG's reading of its terms, is incorrect and without merit.
 We identified a specific situation, compared the restrictive language found to FHA regulations, and determined the recorded agreements violated HUD FHA regulations.
 HUD's Office of Single Family Housing has made a similar determination in similar situations.
-See comments 1 and 15 for detailed explanations.
+See comments 1 and 16 for detailed explanations.

-Pulte Mortgage is incorrect in assuming that restrictive covenant agreements were acceptable because FHA conducted post-endorsement reviews.
-Such assumptions are dangerous and should never be a substitute for reviewing and applying the actual FHA regulations.
-These reviews were not necessarily all inclusive in scope and may not have included methodology to search public records for documents recorded in conjunction with the FHA-insured loans.

-To clarify, the audit memorandum does not state that Pulte Mortgage "acted knowingly or with reckless disregard resulting in a false, fraudulent, or fictitious claim to FHA" as implied by the Pulte Mortgage's response.
-See also comment 2.

-Pulte Mortgage stated that no further actions are needed because the provision term in the prohibited agreements has expired for these loans and is no longer offering loans with the prohibited restrictive covenants.
-We acknowledge Pulte Mortgage's efforts to address the audit memorandum findings.
-HUD will review the adequacy of Pulte Mortgage's corrective actions and analysis during the audit resolution process to determine if it was sufficient to satisfy the audit recommendations.
-The findings cited restrictive covenants with an occupancy period of twelve months; however, there is a possibility that longer occupancy periods related to other loans exist.
+- CTX Mortgage is incorrect in assuming that restrictive covenant agreements were acceptable because FHA conducted post-endorsement reviews.
+Such assumptions are dangerous and should never be a substitute for reviewing and applying the actual HUD FHA regulations.
+These reviews were not necessarily all inclusive in scope and may not have included methodology to search public records for documents recorded in conjunction with the FHA-insured loans. - Comment 6 To clarify, the audit memorandum does not state that CTX Mortgage "acted knowingly or with reckless disregard resulting in a false, fraudulent, or fictitious claim to FHA" as implied by CTX Mortgage's response.
+See also comment 2. - Comment 7 CTX Mortgage stated that no further actions are needed because the provision term in the prohibited agreements has expired for these loans.
+We acknowledge CTX Mortgage's efforts to address the audit memorandum findings.
+Although, the findings cited restrictive covenants with an occupancy period of twelve or 24 months, there is a possibility that longer occupancy periods related to other loans exist.
+HUD will review the adequacy of CTX Mortgage's analysis during the audit resolution process to determine if it was sufficient to satisfy the audit recommendations.
+We also acknowledge that CTX Mortgage no longer makes FHA loans and voluntarily withdrew its FHA loan status in 2010.
+As a result, we have removed recommendation 1E, which recommended that HUD ensure that the lender follow 24 CFR 203.32 and 203.41.

 Although the loans in question have an expired agreement, the presence of the restrictive covenant should have prevented them from reaching the point of receiving FHA mortgage insurance.
-Recommendations 1B, 1C, 1D, and 1E of the audit memorandum first seek reimbursement for the ineligible loans with an actual known loss, support or indemnification for those with claims but no known loss, to nullify active loans with such restrictions or indemnify said loans, and finally to follow 24 CFR 203.32 and 203.41 by excluding restrictive language and prohibited liens for all new FHA-insured loan originations and ensure that policies and procedures reflect FHA requirements.
+Recommendations 1B, 1C, and 1D of the audit memorandum first seek reimbursement for the ineligible loans with an actual known loss, support or indemnification for those with claims but no known loss, and finally to nullify active loans with such restrictions or indemnify said loans.
 See also comment 3.

-To clarify we reviewed public records for 332 loans (260 claim loans and 72 statistically sampled active loans) and found that, of these, 192 (181 claim loans and 11 statistically sampled active loans) had unallowable restrictive covenants.
-The 11 statistically sampled active loans were projected to the universe of active loans (see Methodology and Scope section of the audit memorandum), resulting in an estimated 925 active loans with similar issues.
-Therefore, we reported that there were 1,106 loans (181 claim loans and 925 active loans) with unallowable restrictive covenants.
+Comment 8 To clarify we reviewed public records for 842 loans (770 claim loans and 72 statistically sampled active loans) and found that, of these, 136 (128 claim loans and 8 statistically sampled active loans) had unallowable restrictive covenants.
+The 8 statistically sampled active loans were projected to the universe of active loans (see Methodology and Scope section of the audit memorandum), resulting in an estimated 555 active loans with similar issues.
+Therefore, we reported that there were 683 loans (128 claim loans and 555 active loans) with unallowable restrictive covenants.